mgcooper/icemodel/README.md

 ### 1. General conventions

-- Lowercase is used exclusively in file names for operating system compatibility.
+- File names are in lowercase for operating system compatibility.
 - Non-standard characters in filename parts (e.g., "-", "&") are replaced with blanks.
 For example, sitename "KAN-M" becomes "kanm".

 <!-- - Version 7.3 MAT-files, which are based on the HDF5 format, are used for input and (by default) for output.
 For advanced usage -->